mdsimon2/RPi-CamillaDSP/README.md

 #### Title

 As of CamillaDSP V2, the first tab is Title.
-There isn't much to do in this tab, but the Title and Description fields can be populated.
-The Title field is displayed on the first line of the [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) described later in this tutorial.
+There isn't much to do in this tab, but the title and description fields can be populated.
+The title field is displayed on the first line of the [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) described later in this tutorial.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/title.png" alt="title" width="600"/>